jskov/action-nexus-publish/README.md

 * *Why did you not write this Action in shell script - it is more conventional for Actions?*
   Same as above, really.
-  But I do believe it could be done much simpler in shell script by someone with enough experience there.
+  I do believe it could be done much simpler in shell script by someone with enough experience there.
-  And while shell script is a more simple and common language (than javascript/java), I believe there are still a lot of java developers that would prefer to review java code.
+  But while shell script is a more simple and common "language" (than javascript/java), I believe there are still a lot of java developers that would prefer to review java code.

 * *Can my dependencies in Maven/Gradle really read my secrets?*